-If you are visiting Lanzarote then this quick guide may save you time and money.
+If you are visiting Lanzarote then this quick guide may help in Saving Money when visiting Lanzarote.
 These are some things I used to save money when last visiting Lanzarote.

 1) Tours – using the right tour company